-A mark of good quality makeup is that it won't run or drip down your face; however, when it comes to removing that smudge-proof, kiss-proof, un-smearable makeup, you make need the help of a makeup remover.
+A mark of good quality makeup is that it won't run or drip down your face; however, when it comes to removing that smudge-proof, kiss-proof, un-smearable makeup, you may need the help of a makeup remover.
 Unfortunately, good quality makeup removers can be an expensive addition to your beauty bag.
 A $20 bottle of Eau Thermale Avene runs about $2.95/oz. while Charlotte Tilbury's Take It All Off makeup remover will run you $6.2/oz.
 Purchase the 32 oz. bottle of almond oil and each ounce will cost you $0.52; savings like that can put more money back into your makeup budget.

 As a Facial Cleanser

 Are facial cleansers a beauty necessity?
 On one hand, exfoliated skin is smoother, brighter, and visibly less plagued by blackheads.
-On the other hand, facials scrubs and cleansers are another thing you have to buy each month.
+On the other hand, facial scrubs and cleansers are another thing you have to buy each month.
 While some of Olay's foaming cleaners retail at big box stores for a fair price, far more cleaners, especially ones that target acne, cost much more.
 Clinque's Acne Solutions Foaming Wash costs $7.14/oz.
 Once again, almond oil is a suitable replacement.
 Wait!
 Use oil to clean your face?
 No, it's not a trick; sweet almond oil really can clean your face.
 The oil does not clog pores; in fact, because it's so light in texture, it actually cleans out your pores and loosens any dirt.
 Thanks to a healthy dose of Vitamin A, almond oil works to help prevent acne flare-ups.

 As an Anti-Aging Moisturizer